 There are plenty of free resources out there, or free versions of paid resources, that work wonderfully for small businesses.
 In fact, we’ve already shared a few in the last section!
 So when you’re looking for an online tool or resource, always make sure you look into free tools before considering paid tools, or at the very least, commit to a free trial of paid tools where possible.

-As it happens, we are currently offering 3 months of free green web hosting for small businesses in Australia and New Zealand!
-We also recently shared a post of our Facebook Page with a list of free resources, so feel free to use it as a starting point!
+We recently shared a post of our Facebook Page with a list of free resources, so feel free to use it as a starting point!

 Keep data secure for remote working